pw-labs/patchwaste/README.md

       --out patchwaste-out
 ```

 Exit code `0` means the patch is within budget.
-Exit code `2` means it exceeded the threshold — the step fails and the pipeline stops.
+Exit code `2` means it exceeded the threshold.
+The step fails and the pipeline stops.

 Store `patchwaste-out/report.json` from a known-good build as your `baseline.json`.
 Update it when you intentionally accept a new baseline.